sourcegraph/handbook/content/departments/support/strategy-goals/FY23Q1-OKR-Plan.md

 # FY23Q1 OKR Plan

-In order to ensure that the customer support team is able to recover from the COVID impact that made for an unusually difficult end to FY22 and the team is able to continue showing up for our customers without risk of burnout, we will forego OKRs for Q1.
+In order to ensure that the customer support team is able to recover from the COVID impact that made for an unusually difficult end to FY22 and we are able to continue showing up for our customers without risk of burnout, we will forego OKRs for Q1.
 Instead, we will focus on keeping the lights on -- our number one priority: when something isn't working for a customer, we want to live [our ethos](index.md#our-ethos) and resolve technical issues and answer technical/product questions in a way that feels (reasonably) effortless for our customers.

 To measure our success in Q1, we will focus on our [standard definitions of success](index.md#we-know-that-we-are-successful-when-we), measuring the following at a team level in [this tracker](https://docs.google.com/spreadsheets/d/1Uufqr8hTFKCpmxfBjTS4NVfUh8RQzrhDPL0vfSdSQpk/edit?usp=sharing):